Joseph Corré

 Joseph Ferdinand Corré (born 30 November 1967) is a British activist and businessman, who co-founded Agent Provocateur in 1994.

 Early years

-Corré was born in Clapham, south London, the son of British fashion designer Dame Vivienne Westwood and Malcolm McLaren, former manager of Sex Pistols.
+Corré was born in Clapham, south London, the son of British fashion designer Dame Vivienne Westwood and Malcolm McLaren, former manager of the Sex Pistols.

 Corré's surname, which was not adopted but given at birth, derives from his father's maternal grandmother, a Sephardic Jew from Portugal.
-As a child, he wore his mother's designs and regards the Sex Pistols as his favourite band, despite a poor relationship with frontman/singer John Lydon.
+As a child, he wore his mother's designs and he regards the Sex Pistols as his favourite band, despite a poor relationship with frontman/singer John Lydon.

 Agent Provocateur

 Agent Provocateur was established in 1994 after Serena Rees, Corré's wife and co-founder, grew tired of seeing drab undergarments.
 The couple opened a shop in which they originally sold other designers' pieces.
 Corré had no desire to design lingerie but, after not finding enough of the type they wished to sell, decided to create their own lingerie line.
 Since then, the company has expanded to 30 shops in 14 countries.

 Rees left Corré for ex-Clash bassist Paul Simonon in 2007, and in the same year the to-be divorced couple agreed to sell Agent Provocateur to private equity house 3i for £60m.